peasy/Peasy.NET-Samples/README.md

 Notice that there are three configuration sections for data proxies; Entity Framework, HTTP, and In-Memory, respectively.
 Ensure that the ```HTTP Data Proxies``` section is uncommented and the others are commented out.

 Also notice that there are two configuration sections for business services; MVC and Web API, respectively.
-Ensure that the ```Business Services - Web API``` section is uncommented and the other is commented out.
+Ensure that the ```Business Services - Web API``` section is uncommented and the ```Business Services - MVC``` section is commented out.

 An important thing to note is that the ```Business Services - Web API``` section in the configuration file uses two business services that can be referred to as pass-thru or client service classes.
 Let's take a look at the config section: